hartzell/ansible-demo/README.md

 All of the roles define default values for their configuration variables in `roles/*/defaults/main.yml`

+Since *all* of the machines do the basic roles (users, ssh, sudo) those roles have been gathered into a `basics` role.

+There is a separate role, `solo` that the solo machine uses.
+Its unique resource (e.g. files, templates) can live within the role so that the top-level landscape isn't cluttered.

 # Running the playbooks

 You can safely run the commands below, they don't actually *do*